iAkogare/ASAP/README.md

   - ASAP-Updater → Horizon OS 다운로드 → [ HOS ] XX.X.X, [ HOS ] XX.X.X (Rebootless Update) 선택 다운로드.
   - ASAP-Updater → 버전교체/시그패치/ETC. → Signature Patches, Tesla, Sysmodule, Homebrew 선택 다운로드.

-## Features
-### ⬦ Update CFW
-- Update the Atmosphère Switch Custom Firmware.
-AIO-Switch-Updater uses a custom RCM payload to finalise the install as it can't be performed while HOS is running.
-  - If you would like to preserve additional files or directories, write their path (one line each) in `/config/aio-switch-updater/preserve.txt` and they won't be overwritten when updating.
-  - Place [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/copy_files.txt) in `/config/aio-switch-updater/copy_files.txt` in order to have specific copy operations performed after each download.
-This is mainly meant for users with trinkets who want payloads automatically copied to a directory.

-### ⬦ Update Hekate/Payload
-- Download and update Hekate, as well as a selection of RCM payloads

-### ⬦ Custom Downloads
-- A custom Atmosphère url can be entered in [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/custom_packs.json).
-Once moved to `/config/aio-switch-updater/custom_packs.json`, it will show on the `Custom Download` menu.
-This can be used to support third-party packs through AIO-Switch-Updater.
-Non-Atmosphère downloads can also be added in the `misc` category.

-### ⬦ Download firmwares
-- Download firmware files to `/firmware` that can then be installed using DayBreak.

-### ⬦ Download cheats
-- Download and extract daily-updated cheat code.
-The program will only extract cheat codes for the games you own.
-By default, this homebrew will overwrite the existing cheats.
-If you have your own cheat files that you'd like to keep as is, you can turn off cheat updates for specific titles in `Tools→Cheat Menu`.
-- Download cheat sheets from [Cheat Slips](https://www.cheatslips.com/).
-- Download individual cheat codes from the `GBAtemp.net` database.

-## Extras (in the `Tools` tab)
-- Reboot to specific payload.
-- Consult games with missing updates.
-- Change software color scheme of Joy-Cons.
-Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/jc_profiles.json`.
-Use [this webpage](https://hamletdufromage.github.io/JC-color-picker/JCpicker.html) to generate your own profiles.
-- Change software color scheme of Pro Controllers (has to be paired as Player 1).
-Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/pc_profiles.json`.
-- Consult installed cheat codes.
-- Launch the Switch's web browser.
-- Edit internet settings (DNS, IP address, MTU, etc).
-Add you own configs to `config/aio-switch-updater/internet.json`.
-You can find a template in the root of the repo.
-- Tabs can be hidden through the `Hide tabs` menu, and more entries can be hidden by manually editing [`config/aio-switch-updater/hide_tabs.json`](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/hide_tabs.json).

 ## Screenshots
 <details><summary>Expand to view the screenshots</summary>